Welcome

 “Now Yagrin!” says Niyta.

-“Let your heart quickly choose one of the twelve directions.”
+“Without thought, let your heart choose one of the twelve directions.”

 “Here you will be a witness.”

-“You will see, hear, and feel all that takes place as an observer.”
+“You’ll see, hear, and feel all that takes place to your host.”

-I walk that path, and enter the corresponding side room.
+I walk the glowing path, and enter one of the rooms.

-I lay down in the thick warm liquid.
+I choose one, find it empty, and lie down in the thick warm liquid.

 In a few moments, I feel the world fading away.